FletcherOrgNz/FletcherOrgNz.github.io/_posts/2015-04-05-launch-a-ps-script-from-a-batch-file.md

 ---
 layout:     post
-title:      Carte Noire in Action
+title:      Launch a PS script from a batch file
-date:       2014-06-10 12:31:19
+date:       2015-04-05 12:58:58
 summary:    See what the different elements looks like.
-categories: jekyll
+categories: powershell
 thumbnail:  cogs
-tags:
+tags:       powershell script batch
- - demo
- - action
- - carte
- - noire
 ---

 **Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].